 The Working Group has operated primarily through these Sections to provide technical assistance and guidance on best practices in ADR program development.
 These Sections regularly conduct training sessions, meetings, and colloquia on all aspects of ADR.

 The Working Group's Steering Committee

 The Steering Committee is the staff-level committee that supports the work of the Sections and the Working Group.
 Many members of the Steering Committee serve as their agency's designated Dispute Resolution Specialist and are also responsible for the operation of ADR programs within their own organizations.

 Since its inception, the Interagency ADR Working Group has broadened its scope to include subcommittees for Arbitration, Ethics, Collaborative Governance, Environmental ADR and other areas.

 The Interagency ADR Working Group has submitted two Reports to the President regarding ADR programs through the federal government.
-These are detailed account of the current programs in every federal agency.
-In addition, the Memorandum on Environmental Conflict Resolution (ECR) was released in 2005 and this directs agency EDDR efforts.
+These reports are detailed accounts of the current ADR programs in every federal agency.

 - Alternative Dispute Resolution Act of 1998

 - Administrative Dispute Resolution Act of 1996

 - Administrative Dispute Resolution Act of 1990

 - Congress enacted the Negotiated Rulemaking Act of 1990 (Reg Neg Act), "to encourage agencies to use negotiated rulemaking when it enhances the informal rulemaking process."
 The Reg Neg Act was reauthorized in 1996 and is now incorporated into the Administrative Procedure Act, at 5 U.S.C. §§ 561-570.